Leukaemia: Symptoms, diagnosis and treatment

 Cases of leukaemia are classified as acute or chronic.
-Cancer cells in acute leukaemias start multiplying before they develop beyond their immature stage.
+Cancer cells in acute leukaemia start multiplying before they develop beyond their immature stage.

-Chronic leukaemias progress more slowly, with cancer cells developing to full maturity.
-Leukaemias are further classified according to the type of white blood cell involved.
-Under a microscope, two main types of white blood cells are easily distinguishable: Myeloid cells contain tiny particles or granules; lymphoid cells usually do not.
+Chronic leukaemia progresses more slowly, with cancer cells developing to full maturity.
+Leukaemia is further classified according to the type of white blood cell involved.
+Under a microscope, two main types of white blood cells are easily distinguishable - myeloid cells contain tiny particles or granules; lymphoid cells usually do not.